AB-Code-Hub/Buber/frontend/README.md

 - **Smooth Animations**: GSAP integration for enhanced user experience
 - **Toast Notifications**: User feedback using react-hot-toast
 - **Icon System**: Consistent iconography with lucide-react

+## ⚠️ **Important Notes**

+### Image Copyrights
+All images used in this project are for demonstration purposes only.
+Some images may be subject to copyright restrictions.
+Please ensure you have the proper rights and licenses before using any images in a production environment.

+### Responsiveness Disclaimer
+The current implementation of the frontend may not be fully responsive across all device sizes.
+While basic responsive design principles have been implemented using Tailwind CSS, there are areas that could be improved for better mobile and tablet experiences.
+Future updates will focus on enhancing the responsive design.

+### Recent Changes
+- Added GSAP animations for smoother transitions
+- Implemented ride confirmation popup system
+- Enhanced captain dashboard interface
+- Added real-time ride status updates
+- Improved user authentication flow

+## 🔄 **Areas for Improvement**
+- Mobile responsiveness optimization
+- Tablet-specific layouts
+- Touch-friendly interactions
+- Performance optimization for animations
+- Cross-browser compatibility testing